DiljeetSingh99/solar-assistant/SETUP_GUIDE.md

    pip install -r requirements.txt
    ```

-4.Add Your Key in `.env` your OpenRouter API key:
+4. Create a `.env` file in the project root and add your OpenRouter API key:
    ```
    OPENROUTER_API_KEY=your_api_key_here
    ```

 ## Running the Application